 The group review is the time when the skills of the facilitator are most crucial.
 The facilitator at this stage needs to be aware of the overall mood of the group.
 The observation skills of the facilitator during the game come to the fore here too so he can probe more deeply based on observed behaviours.
 I have seen successful facilitators moderate the junk effectively and bring to the fore those questions which are directly linked to powerful learnings.

-What needs constant moderation is too many celebratory remarks by winners, too much focus on facts, too many ‘what’ happened questions as opposed to ‘how’ or ‘why’ it happened.
+What needs constant moderation are too many celebratory remarks by winners, too much focus on facts, too many ‘what’ happened questions as opposed to ‘how’ or ‘why’ it happened.
 Personal remarks and blame gaming need moderation too but there should be no attempt to brush issues under the carpet.
-Instead, a constant focus on ‘what did that enable you to learn’ is important.
+Instead a constant focus on ‘what did that enable you to learn’ is important.

-Further, a constant attempt to related game behaviours to actual workplace behaviours is critical.
+Further, a constant attempt to related game behaviors to actual workplace behaviors is critical.
 It is important to cite real work-life examples, elicit responses to questions like ‘when did you experience this at the work place’ to make the learning relevant and applicable for participants.